rkhal101/Web-Security-Academy-Series/README.md

 # Web Security Academy Series
 This is a forked repo from [**rkhal101's original Web Security Academy Series.**](https://github.com/rkhal101/Web-Security-Academy-Series)

-I have edited and refactored some of the Python scripts, as well as expanding many of the notes and adding extra resources and links.
+In this version, many of the Python scripts have been refactored as well as expanding many of the notes and adding extra resources.
-Think of this being to [**PortSwigger WebAcademy**](https://portswigger.net/web-security) what [**swisskeyrepo**](https://github.com/swisskyrepo/PayloadsAllTheThings) is to Web App Pentesting payloads - A one stop shop for everything you need, built on the [**FOSS Philosophy.**](https://en.wikibooks.org/wiki/FOSS_A_General_Introduction/Introduction)
+Think of it being to [**PortSwigger WebAcademy**](https://portswigger.net/web-security) what [**SwissKeyRepo**](https://github.com/swisskyrepo/PayloadsAllTheThings) is to Web App Pentesting payloads - A one stop shop for everything you need, built on the [**FOSS Philosophy.**](https://en.wikibooks.org/wiki/FOSS_A_General_Introduction/Introduction)

 To view the commit history and changes, click --> [**Here.**](https://github.com/rkhal101/Web-Security-Academy-Series/compare/main...LinuxUser255:Web-Security-Academy-Series:main)

-Lastly, feel free to suggest any imporvements, submit a pull request, etc, and share with anyone who might find this useful.
+Feel free to suggest any imporvements, submit a pull request, etc, and share with anyone who might find this useful.
 Colaboration and suggestions for improvement is always welcomed.

 - [**Click here to vist PortSwigger's Learning Path**](https://portswigger.net/web-security/learning-path)